JRRS1982/TechTests/boris-bikes/docs/user-stories.md

 So that busy areas can be served more effectively,
 I want to be able to specify a larger capacity when necessary.

-As a member of the public,
-So that I reduce the chance of getting a broken bike in future, I'd like to report a bike as broken when I return it.

 As a maintainer of the system,
 So that I can manage broken bikes and not disappoint users, I'd like docking stations not to release broken bikes.